jmcastagnetto/jmc_talks/README.md

 # Talks and presentations

-Here you will find miscellaneous talks and presentations made with RMarkdown (mostly), along with the data I used and the code used to process it.
+Here you will find miscellaneous talks and presentations made with RMarkdown (mostly), along with the data I used and the code I krufted to process it.